Open-Source-Compliance/Sharing-creates-value/docs/Tooling-Landscape/OSS-Based-License-Compliance-Tools.md

 # Existing OSS licensed OSS license compliance tools
 ## Credits

-The overview of the tools is a derived work from [doubleOpen's Overview](https://github.com/doubleopen-project/doubleopen-publications) .
-DoubleOpen's Overview is copyrighted by [doubleOpen](https://www.doubleopen.org/) and available under the terms of [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-The doubleOpen overview and this list will be syncronized.
-If you miss any OSS based compliance tool please add it either at the [doubleOpen repo](https://github.com/doubleopen-project/doubleopen-publications) or in [our Github repo](https://github.com/Open-Source-Compliance/Sharing-creates-value/tree/master/docs/Tooling-Landscape).
+The overview of the tools is a derived work from [Double Open's Overview](https://github.com/doubleopen-io/doubleopen-publications) from 2019.
+This list is now the home for the up to date listing of OSS licensed OSS license compliance tool.
+If you miss any OSS based compliance tool please add it in [our Github repo](https://github.com/Open-Source-Compliance/Sharing-creates-value/tree/master/docs/Tooling-Landscape).
 Help us to improve and to complete the information about the current existing OSS tools available for license compliance.

+Double Open's work is copyrighted by [Double Open](https://www.doubleopen.io/) and available under the terms of [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Introduction